Simple dynamic word embeddings for mapping perceptions in the public sphere: Abstract

 \section{Abstract}

 Word embeddings trained on large-scale historical corpora can illuminate human biases and stereotypes that perpetuate social inequalities.
 These embeddings are often trained in separate vector space models defined according to different attributes of interest.
-In this paper, we develop a single, unified dynamic embedding model that learns attribute-specific word embeddings and apply it to a novel dataset---talk radio shows from around the US---to analyze perceptions about refugees.
-We validate our model on a benchmark dataset and apply it to two corpora of talk radio shows averaging 117 million words produced over one month across 83 stations and 64 cities.
-Our findings suggest that dynamic word embeddings are capable of identifying nuanced differences in public discourse about contentious topics, suggesting their usefulness as a tool for better understanding how the public perceives and engages with different issues across time, geography, and other dimensions.
+In this paper, we develop a unified dynamic embedding model that learns attribute-specific word embeddings.
+We apply our model to investigate i) 20th century gender and ethnic occupation biases embedded in the Corpus of Historical American English (COHA), and ii) biases against refugees embedded in a novel corpus of talk radio transcripts containing 119 million words produced over one month across 83 stations and 64 cities.
+Our results shed preliminary light on scenarios when dynamic embedding models may be more suitable for representing linguistic biases than individual vector space models, and vice-versa.